JasonL111/DogImage/README.md

 # DogImage
-A website use api to get dog image
+A website use api to get dog image.
+Click the button to get another dog.